 Repentance and the reception of God’s forgiveness, far from a set of emotions or feelings about oneself, is a definite act, a healing transaction between man and God.
 The need for this act, no matter in what stage of the spiritual journey one finds himself, never lessens.
 The seasoned saint, no less than the initiate, needs this frequent exercise.
 Furthermore, this exercise should form a pattern woven into the ongoing spiritual life.
 This pattern is necessary because, though there may be no conscious awareness of sin, there is always that within us which the Christ-life would heal and forgive.

 The season of Lent is a gift to us, a rich inheritance from the saints who have gone before us.
 There is much wisdom in dedicating forty days of each year to a deeper time of repentance.
 It is only when we choose to pause and invite God’s merciful searchlight that we will be taken higher up and deeper in to His life.
 Our fasting from the distractions of this world, and for an increased attentiveness to Jesus is always fruitful.
-Let us renew ourselves for the remaining days of Lent, believing that God will satisfy us beyond our wildest imaginings as we persevere with Him.
+Let us renew ourselves by the blessing of the Lenten fast, believing that God will satisfy us beyond our wildest imaginings as we persevere with Him.

 Gracious Father, we thank you for the possibility of repentance that you continually hold open for each one of us.
 We thank you for the eternal reality of the exchange You make with us through the cross of Christ – our sin, our death, our shame for Your life, Your love, Your glory.
 Holy Spirit come, and impart Your divine energy to us that we might be revived in our fasting, in our attentiveness to Your presence, and in healing dialog with our Father.
 Give us all we need to kneel humbly and fully receive the forgiveness You give, that we might rise with You and stand as image-bearers clothed in Your righteousness.